 When the cylinder is connected please ensure that the high pressure hose is not placed under any strain.

-WARNING: If cylinders other than those recommended are used, ensure that the cylinders are adequately supported, do not block ventilation openings and cannot cause damage to fixtures and fittings located in the compartment.
+WARNING: If cylinders other than those recommended are used, ensure that the cylinders are adequately supported, do not block ventilation openings and care to be taken not to cause damage to fixtures and fittings located in the compartment.